Landeli7/eval-devops/README.md

 Login to the github registry with the token :
 `docker login ghcr.io --username github-account`

+Check the image id of the project : `docker images`

 Use the following command to tag the Docker image : `docker tag image-id ghcr.io/github-account/camioned-front:lastest`

-Verify if it is correct by listing the images : `docker images`

 Then, push the image to the registry :
 `docker push ghcr.io/github-account/camioned-front:lastest`